• THE DECISION OF WHO TO MARRY.

 • What You Will Leave With

-• greater clarity about what truly matters when choosing a partner
+A deeper sense of what truly matters when choosing a partner.

-• greater awareness of the patterns shaping attraction
+A greater awareness of the patterns influencing your choices.

 This Room Is For

-Women who attend Single to Married: The Conversations tend to be thoughtful about the life they hope to build.
+It tends to resonate with women who are thoughtful about the life they hope to build.

-And open to reflecting honestly on their experiences along the way.
+And open to reflecting honestly on their experiences.

-• want to approach introductions and conversations more intentionally
+• Want to approach introductions and conversations with greater intention

-• feel ready to examine the patterns shaping attraction and compatibility
+• Feel ready to examine the patterns shaping your choices

 Not every space needs to be for everyone.

-But the right room can change how we see the questions we carry.
+But the right room can change how you see the questions you carry.

 Each city gathering is intentionally limited to a small number of participants.